 Materials are useful when they are made into products.
 Students will encounter manufacturing processes, production systems and techniques, mechanisms, materials and their properties which are used in a modern manufacturing environment.
 The course will teach students the benefits, limitations, and applications of different machine tools and materials for manufacturing processing.
-Adaptability of machinery to a variety of manufacturing processes as studied to identify selection, design, and planning of manufacturing processes and material.
-This course will identify the characteristics and manufacturing processes are taught in this course.
+Adaptability of machinery to a variety of manufacturing processes is studied to identify selection, design, and planning of manufacturing processes and material.
+This course will identify the characteristics and manufacturing properties of materials, including metal alloys, polymers, ceramics, and composites are taught in this course.
 The metal-casting processes and the shaping and forming processes are also covered along with the machines needed for manufacturing.